faezehabibi66/Message_Classification/README.md

 # Social Media Message Classification
+This is an example of message classification/sentiment analysis based on social media messages.

 Text classification is the process of assigning tags or categories to text according to its content.
 It’s one of the fundamental tasks in **Natural Language Processing (NLP)** with broad applications such as sentiment analysis, topic labeling, spam detection, and intent detection.

 Unstructured data in the form of text is everywhere: emails, chats, web pages, social media, support tickets, survey responses, and more.
 Text can be an extremely rich source of information, but extracting insights from it can be hard and time-consuming due to its unstructured nature.
 Businesses are turning to text classification for structuring text in a fast and cost-efficient way to enhance decision-making and automate processes.
 But message classification is also a perfect tool for surveillance initiatives like [PRISM](https://de.wikipedia.org/wiki/PRISM) or [CMS](https://en.wikipedia.org/wiki/Central_Monitoring_System).
-This is a short example of message classification/sentiment analysis based on social media messages.

 Sentiment analysis is predestined to monitor voter opinions during political events, a famous example of this is [Brexit](https://brexit.foraction.gr/).